 Dr. Mando is an avid outdoorsman; spending his free time backpacking, kayaking, and fishing.
 When not in the wilderness, he and his wife are self-diagnosed foodies, thoroughly enjoying travel and trying new restaurants and cuisines.

-Pacific ClearVision Institute is incredibly happy to introduce our new fellow – Dr. Eric J Niespodzany.
+Pacific ClearVision Institute is incredibly happy to introduce – Dr. Eric J Niespodzany.
 Dr. Niespodzany is a graduate of the University of Wisconsin-Madison and received his Master’s Degree at the University of Cincinnati and his Medical Degree from the University of Cincinnati College of Medicine.
 Though young and just beginning his career in Ophthalmology he brings a passion to eye care that we are very excited to share with our patients.

 Matthew D. Neale, M.D.was born in Pocatello, Idaho.
 Much of his upbringing was spent in the United Kingdom and Canada on the heels of his father, a theologian.